geekswagg/AzTS-docs/06-Customizing AzTS for your org/README.md

 The typical workflow to achieve any listed scenarios will remain same and will involve the following basic steps:
 1. Set up the AzTS Extended solution following the steps mentioned [here](./Extend_AzTS_Soln_Scenarios/SettingUpSolution.md).
-2. Modify or Author control metadata (JSON files).
+2. Modify or author control metadata (JSON files).
-3. Modify or Author control methods in respective control evaluator files.
+3. Modify or author control methods in respective control evaluator files.

-   > You can read more about the AzTS Security Controls and their implementation [here](./Prerequisite.md).
+   > You can read more about the AzTS Security Controls and their implementation [here](./Extend_AzTS_Soln_Scenarios/Prerequisite.md).

 4. Build and run the solution in your local system and verify your custom code takes effect.
 <br>